RESTyard/RESTyard/Docs/HypermediaSchema/migration-guide.md

 This guide covers behavioral differences and required changes when migrating from the reflection-based `SirenConverter` / `SirenHypermediaFormatter` to the source-generated `ToSiren()` extension methods.

+**Expect diffs vs. legacy output.** The generated path does not reproduce `SirenConverter`'s JSON byte-for-byte — property casing, enum rendering, null handling, self links, and action rendering all differ deliberately (each is documented in its own section below).
+There is no compatibility mode and no runtime fallback to the legacy converter.
+If you have consumers that compare responses literally (snapshot tests, cached payload diffing), re-baseline them as part of the migration.

 ## At a Glance: What Needs Migration

 Scan this table first, then read the linked section for anything that applies to you. **Impact**